Danube Swabians: Settlement

 The first wave of invited resettlement came after the Ottoman Turks were gradually being forced back after their defeat at the Battle of Vienna in 1683.
 The settlement was encouraged by nobility, whose lands had been devastated through warfare, and by military officers including Prince Eugene of Savoy and Claudius Mercy.
 Many Germans settled in the Bakony (Bakonywald) and Vértes (Schildgebirge) mountains north and west of Lake Balaton (Plattensee), as well as around the capital city, Buda (Ofen), now part of Budapest.
 The area of heaviest German colonization during this period was in the Swabian Turkey (Schwäbische Türkei), a triangular region between the Danube River, Lake Balaton, and the Drava (Drau) River.
 Other areas settled during this time by Germans were Pécs (Fünfkirchen), Satu Mare (Sathmar), and south of Mukachevo (Munkatsch).

 After the Habsburgs annexed the Banat area from the Ottomans in the Treaty of Passarowitz (1718), the government made plans to resettle the region to restore farming.
 It became known as the Banat of Temesvár (Temeschwar/Temeschburg), as well as the Bačka (Batschka) region between the Danube and Tisza (Theiss) rivers.
-Fledgling settlements were destroyed during another Austrian-Turkish war (1737–1739), but extensive colonization continued after the suspension of hostilities.
+Fledgling settlements were destroyed during the Austro-Turkish War of 1737–1739, but extensive colonization continued after the suspension of hostilities.

 The Stifoller or Stiffolder, practitioners of Folk Catholicism, settled on the Danube in some 25–30 Villages at Baranya County and 4 villages in Tolna County of southwest Hungary between 1717 and 1804, mostly in 1720 Their ancestors once came from the Diocese of Fulda at Fulda and the surrounding Rhön Mountains in Germany.
 (Note: Stiffoller kept their German tradition and a special dialect until today, called Stiffollerisch, resembling the South Hessian dialect of Schlüchtern in Germany, example: Mir rede unsri Shwowish Moddersproch.
 They refer to themselves as Shwovish.
 A street in Petersberg, Hesse near Fulda is given the name, Stiffollerweg.)

-After Maria Theresa of Austria assumed the thrones of Queen of Hungary, Archduchess of Austria, and Queen of Bohemia in 1740, she encouraged vigorous colonization on Hungarian crown lands, especially between Timișoara and the Tisza.
+After Maria Theresa of Austria assumed the thrones of queen of Hungary, archduchess of Austria, and queen of Bohemia in 1740, she encouraged vigorous colonization on Hungarian crown lands, especially between Timișoara and the Tisza.
 The Crown agreed to permit the Germans to retain their language and religion, generally Roman Catholic.
 The German farmers steadily redeveloped the land: drained marshes near the Danube and the Tisza, rebuilt farms, and constructed roads and canals.
 Many Danube Swabians served on Austria's Military Frontier (Militärgrenze) against the Ottomans.
 Between 1740 and 1790, more than 100,000 Germans immigrated to the Kingdom of Hungary.
-Under the reign of Joseph II, Holy Roman Emperor, Lutheran Germans, mainly from Hesse, Palatinate and Lower Saxony, were also allowed to settle in Hungary and other parts of the Habsburg Empire.
+Under the reign of Joseph II, Holy Roman Emperor, Lutheran Germans, mainly from Hesse, Palatinate and Lower Saxony, were also allowed to settle in Hungary and other parts of the Habsburg empire.
 In the various Danube Swabian dialects they were locally referred as Lutherische (Lutheran).
 Late 18th-century resettlement was accomplished through private and state initiatives.